ZhuoweiCheng/Propagation-Signal-and-Synaptic-Coupling-Algorithm/README.md

           2 minutes recordings.

 **thres_number_spikes:**
-lower bound of the number of short latency co-occurrences each electrode needs to have.
+lower bound of the number of spikes each reference electrode needs to have.
+For example, enter 100 for 100 spikes in total.

 **ratio:**